Saudis open new phase in Asia oil market turf war with China spot sale

 “And it tells other producers, Iran in particular, that the Saudis are willing to play hard ball in the rush for Asia’s market share.”

-Iran has increased its exports to 1.9 million bpd, up from just over 1 million bpd in January, and plans to raise production to reach the pre-sanction level of 4 million bpd, from around 3.23 million bpd as soon as possible.
+Iran has increased its crude production to 1.9 million bpd, up from just over 1 million bpd in January, and plans to reach the pre-sanction level of 4 million bpd as soon as possible.

-Other sources said Aramco’s move was a test to explore whether it could start a long-term relationship with China’s teapots.
+Other sources said that Aramco’s move was a feasibility test to explore whether it could start a long-term relationship with China’s teapots.

 “This for now is a one-off test of the teapot’s interest and its technical ability to process Saudi oil,” said a Beijing-based trading official with knowledge of Aramco’s marketing.